Connie Boucher

 Connie Boucher (15 July 1923 – 20 December 1995) was an American businesswoman and pioneer in character merchandising, known for her work with the Peanuts comic strip.
 She also inspired the best-selling book Happiness Is a Warm Puppy (1962).
 Boucher founded Determined Productions, a company focused on character merchandising.

 Early life

-Born on 15 July 1923 in Seattle, Washington, D.C. and attended the Chouinard Art School in Los Angeles.
+Born on 15 July 1923 in Seattle and attended the Chouinard Art School in Los Angeles.
 In 1961, she established Determined Productions in San Francisco.

 Career

 Boucher founded Determined Productions, a company focused on character merchandising, in the mid-20th century.
-She collaborated with Peanuts creator Charles M. Schulz, suggesting the concept for Happiness Is a Warm Puppy after seeing a strip where Charlie Brown says, “Happiness is a warm puppy.
+She collaborated with Peanuts creator Charles M. Schulz, suggesting the concept for Happiness Is a Warm Puppy after seeing a strip where Charlie Brown says, "Happiness is a warm puppy."

 Her company facilitated the licensing of Peanuts characters for toys, gifts, and other products, revolutionising character merchandising.

 In 1990, Determined Productions underwrote a Louvre exhibition celebrating 40 years of Snoopy, highlighting Boucher's influence in elevating Peanuts to a global brand.